Stylized Adversarial Defense: Experimental Protocol

 \section{Experimental Protocol}

 We experiment on the widely used SVHN \cite{netzer2011reading}, CIFAR10, and CIFAR100 datasets \cite{cifar}.
-We show comparative studies on the ResNet18 and WideResNet models.
-The models are trained using SAT (Algorithm \ref{alg:rtf}) using SGD optimizer.
-The pixel values are normalized within [-1,+1] and, and label smoothing \cite{feature_scatter} is used during training.
+We show comparative studies on the ResNet18, WideResNet and ResNet101 models.
+We set $n=1, \xi=\epsilon$ and $n=10, \xi=\frac{2}{255}$ for single-step and multi-step SAT, respectively (Algorithm \ref{alg:rtf}).
+The pixel values are normalized within [-1,+1] before forward-pass and label smoothing \cite{feature_scatter} is used during training.
 Unless otherwise mentioned, the perturbation budget $\epsilon$ is set to 8 (out of 255).
 NT and AT respectively denote naturally and adversarially trained models.
+All hyper-parameters are tuned for single-step SAT (Sec. \ref{sec:ablations}).
+Specifically, we set $\alpha=\gamma=\beta=1$ in Eq. \ref{eq:adv_generation_loss} and $w_1=w_2=1$ in Eq. \ref{eq:overall_loss}.
+All models are trained for 200 epochs with margin and $p$-norm in Eq. \ref{eq:constrastive_margin_loss} set to 1 and 2, respectively. \textbf{\emph{Reliable Adversarial Evaluation:}} Our models are evaluated against PGD attack proposed by \cite{madry2018towards} and CW which is a variant of PGD attack with margin based loss \cite{carlini2017towards}, MIFGSM \cite{dong2018boosting}, DeepFool \cite{moosavi2016deepfool}, ODI (PGD variant) \cite{tashiro2020ods}, SPSA \cite{uesato2018adversarial}, and Auto-Attack \cite{croce2020reliable}.
+We used these attacks with default settings.
+We used cleverhans \cite{papernot2018cleverhans} implementation of SPSA and open-source implementations of ODI, and Auto-Attack.
+We used Auto-Attack with standard setting which is an ensemble of attacks with random restarts including boundary based attack FAB \cite{croce2020minimally} and query based attack Square \cite{ACFH2020square} with no less than 5000 queries.
 Our code and pretrained models are available at \url{https://github.com/Muzammal-Naseer/SAT}.